EBZebra/docs/edge/source/guide/printingGuide.md

 		});

+The returned [PRINTER_STATE...](../api/printing?Constants) callback objects are constants such as:

+- PRINTER_STATE_IS_COVER_OPENED
+- PRINTER_STATE_IS_DRAWER_OPENED
+- PRINTER_STATE_IS_PAPER_OUT

 ## 5- Retrieve Supported Printer Languages
-Printer languages supported by Zebra printers include ZPL, CPCL and EPS.
-Before sending commands to the printer, retrieve a list of supported languages using the [enumerateSupportedControlLanguages](../api/printing#menumerateSupportedControlLanguages) method.
-The callback will be an array of [PRINTER_LANGUAGE...](../api/printing#Constants) constants such as:
+The printer languages supported by the printer must be known before sending commands.
+Languages supported by Zebra printers include ZPL, CPCL and EPS.

-- PRINTER_LANGUAGE_ZPL
-- PRINTER_LANGUAGE_CPCL
-- PRINTER_LANGUAGE_EPS

-Sample JavaScript code:
+**To retrieve a list of supported languages, use the [enumerateSupportedControlLanguages](../api/printing?enumerateSupportedControlLanguages()) method**:

 		:::javascript
 	//assumes a printer instance from previous instructions: